 - As a large dog, they need more exercise than your average dog.
 Set aside 30 minutes to an hour of your day every day for walks, runs, and playtime!

 - This breed’s susceptibility to certain health conditions means you need to pay attention to their physical health a lot, including what you’re feeding them!

-Overall, this breed has very few cons, and it is hard to find anything wrong with them save the time and energy commitment, and the price they require.
+Overall, this breed has very few cons, and it is hard to find anything wrong with them to save the time and energy commitment and the price they require.

 How Big Do German Shepherd Greyhound Mixes Get?